-- certify that the required CSR Information is disclosed in the management report or, if absent, is explained pursuant to Article R. 225-105, paragraph 3, of the French Commercial Code (CSR Information certificate of inclusion); - give limited assurance on the fact that the CSR Information, taken as a whole, in all material aspects is fairly stated in accordance with the Reference Data (justified opinion on the fairness of the CSR Information). - Our review was carried out by a four-person team over approximately three weeks between mid February and early April, 2015.
-In conducting our procedures, we called on assistance from our CSR experts. - We conducted the procedures described below in accordance with professional standards of practice applicable in France, the May 13, 2013 decree laying down the terms and conditions under which the independent organization carries out its assignment and, with regard to the justified opinion of fairness, in accordance with ISAE 30002.
+- certify that the required CSR Information is disclosed in the management report or, if absent, is explained pursuant to Article R. 225-105, paragraph 3, of the French Commercial Code (CSR Information certificate of inclusion); - give limited assurance on the fact that the CSR Information, taken as a whole, in all material aspects is fairly stated in accordance with the Reference Data (justified opinion on the fairness of the CSR Information).

+Our review was conducted by five people over a period of approximately three weeks between February and April 2016.
+In conducting our procedures, we called on assistance from our CSR experts.